brendan1538/creative-clean/README.md

 Set-up
 1. Place the creative-clean.py file in the highest folder you.
 Want cleaned.
 It will begin there and work down through every sub-directory.
 2. Open up the creative-clean.py script in a text editor such as VSCode or Atom.
-3. Adjust the timedelta below to how many days back you’d like to keep creative (the default keeps everything from within the past 30 days, for example).
+3. Adjust the timedelta below to how many days back you’d like to keep creative (the default keeps everything from within the past 30 days, for example). <br>
      a.	dline = (datetime.datetime.today() +
    	         datetime.timedelta(-30)).strftime('%m/%d/%Y')
-4. Add any other extensions for files you’d like to be deleted to the following tuple
+4. Add any other extensions for files you’d like to be deleted to the following tuple <br>
      a.	extensions = ('.png', '.jpg', '.psd', '.mov', '.mp4')
 5. The very last line calculates how often to run the script.
 The default is 30 days (d X o  where d = number of seconds in one day and o = the span between each occurrence of the script running).
-You can adjust o to fit your desired distance between each clean.
+You can adjust o to fit your desired distance between each clean. <br>
      a.	time.sleep(86400*30)  # Run every 30 days

 Running